angr/cle/README.md

     - ELF, as its name says, loads ELF binaries.
 ELF files loaded this way are statically parsed using PyElfTools.

-    - CLEExtract is a mostly unsupported backend that audits the actual linux dynamic loader to get the dependencies, rebase address, and relocations for each binary.
-With Elf, the addresses are selected to be well-aligned and non-overlapping.
-With CLEExtract, they are the same as they could be loaded if you run the binary with qemu-{arch} (e.g., qemu-x86_64) as provided by the qemu-user package.

     - IdaBin relies on IDA (through IdaLink) to get information from the binaries.
 At the moment, it works in a bare-bones fashion, but is mostly unsupported.